50 Top-Notch American Burger Spots You Need to Try Right Now

 New Orleans, Louisiana

 The Company Burger has become every bit as a must-do New Orleans pit stop for visitors as the obligatory Cafe Du Monde beignets.
 The core components are nothing flashy—thin patties expertly griddled to medium, house bread-and-butter pickles, cooked red onion, and American cheese.
-You can embellish it as you choose at their condiment bar that has assorted mayos and other fixins, so don’t screw it up.
-Just kidding, it’s pretty much impossible to screw this up.
+You can embellish it as you choose at their condiment bar that has assorted mayos and other fixins.

-This East London-style pub is known for its sandwiches, or sarnies, but it’s the burger that catapulted this spot to local fame in DC.
-The Proper Burger, Duke’s signature, comes with Gouda, dill pickles, charred red onions, sweet chile sauce, and garlic aioli on a brioche bun.
+All three locations of this East London-style pub offer the burger that catapulted Duke’s to local fame in DC.
+The Proper Burger is a Duke’s signature and comes with Gouda, dill pickles, charred red onions, sweet chile sauce, and garlic aioli on a brioche bun.
 Add-on options include a runny egg, avocado, bacon, and more, but don’t stop there—pay a little extra for a fried duck egg and chicken liver pâté.

 Ft.
 Lauderdale, Florida

 This spot tucked in a Ft.
 Lauderdale strip mall is a family-run Florida gem, where mom greets you at the register with something witty, while her son works the grill in the back.
 That grill is filled with magically seasoned, half-pound patties of Certified Angus Beef.
 The basic LTO is all you need to experience Gilbert’s best, as the quality meat and expert grilling speak for themselves.
-But if you wanna get fancy, the burger stuffed with bleu cheese or the Cajun-spiced burger are both spectacular.
-Gilbert’s is so good, they can even please vegetarians without using pretend meat, as one vegetarian told me, it has, “the only portobello mushroom burger I’ve had that actually tastes good.”
+Gilbert’s is so good, they can even please vegetarians without using pretend meat—portobello mushroom burger for the win.

 Liz and Jesse Huot are among the many restaurant owners across the country who translated a food truck with a rabid following into a brick-and-mortar establishment with a still-rabid following and far less likelihood of suffering a flat tire.
 If you like to play chef, you can go your own route here in adorning the one-third-pound patties, grass-fed, and ground daily in-house, but you might want to just trust them and try the B&B. It has thick slabs of gooey Brie enveloping crisp bacon, with bright, spicy habanero jam cutting through what would otherwise be excessive richness.
 It's not your classic cheese and pickles, but it all works beautifully.